Updated: 17-02-2026 at 3:30 PM

 A gender-responsive approach can be done by engaging men and women together through various strategies.

-As per BNS 2023, Rape comes under the provision of Sections 63,64,65, 66, 67, 68, 69, and 70.
+As per BNS 2023, Rape comes under the provisions of Sections 63,64,65, 66, 67, 68, 69, and 70.

-Section 66 of BNS highlights the offence of rape and causes the death of the woman or crime caused her to be in a vegetative state, then that person shall be punished with imprisonment for a term no less than 20 years, which can extend to life in jail.
+Section 66 of BNS highlights the offence of rape and causes the death of the woman or crime caused her to be in a vegetative state, then that person shall be punished with imprisonment for a term of no less than 20 years, which can extend to life in jail.

-Sections 68 and 69 of BNS talk about the crime committed by an authority person or a person who uses deceitful means, then the offence is punishable for a term of imprisonment not less than 5 years which may extend to 10 years.
+Sections 68 and 69 of BNS talk about the crime committed by an authority person or a person who uses deceitful means, then the offence is punishable for a term of imprisonment not less than 5 years, which may extend to 10 years.

-Section 70 of BNS highlights the offence of gang rape which is punishable by a term of imprisonment not less than 25 years which shall extend to life imprisonment.
+Section 70 of BNS highlights the offence of gang rape, which is punishable by a term of imprisonment not less than 25 years, which shall extend to life imprisonment.

 Read More: The Aparajita Bill: An Anti-Rape Bill To Combat Sexual Violence

-Stay safe, stay educated and stay connected with Jaagruk Bharat as we are working day and night to bring awareness in society and make people realise that they have a voice, a chance, and the fundamental rights of humans.
+Stay safe, stay educated, and stay connected with Jaagruk Bharat as we are working day and night to bring awareness in society and make people realise that they have a voice, a chance, and the fundamental rights of humans.

 Frequently Asked Questions